TongLing/tongling.github.io/_pages/teaching.md

 </table>

 ## Teaching Interest

-I can teach undergraduate courses, including, but not limited to:
+I'm able to teach undergraduate courses, including, but not limited to:

 - `Computational Software for Healthcare Professionals`: As previously stated, I am especially interested in hands-on training courses in general healthcare professions.
 This includes previous classes I taught on computational software, such as Microsoft Excel and healthcare databases.
 These are two areas where I see most undergraduate students falling short.
 - `Introduction to Python Programming`: Because of my background in computer science, I can also teach undergraduate-level programming courses, such as Python.